Woman looking into the distance with text that reads, “Too much distance between you and your education?”

 Skip the commute, not your education.

-Take time for yourself in the heart of Langford.
-We're excited to expand our reach to the John Horgan Campus, West Shore—offering classes starting fall 2025.
+Take time for yourself and pursue your passions closer to home in the West Shore.
+We're excited to expand our continuing education to the John Horgan Campus in Langford.

 Whether you're looking to explore a new interest, gain professional skills, or connect with your community, our engaging courses will be available evenings and weekends.